Physics-Embedded Neural Networks: Graph Neural PDE Solvers with Mixed Boundary Conditions

 \subsection{Neumann boundary model}

 \citet{matsunaga2020improved} proposed a wall boundary model to deal with Neumann boundary conditions for the least squares moving particle semi-implicit (LSMPS) method~\citep{tamai2014least}, a framework to solve PDEs using particles.
 The LSMPS method is the origin of the IsoGCN's gradient operator, so one can imagine that the wall boundary model may introduce a sophisticated treatment of Neumann boundary conditions into IsoGCN.
-We modified the wall boundary model to adapt to the situation where the vertices are on the Neumann boundary, which differs from the situation of particle simulations.
-For more details of the model's derivation, see \Appref{app:method}.
-Our formulation of IsoGCN with Neumann boundary conditions, which is termed \textit{NeumannIsoGCN}, is expressed as:
+We modified the wall boundary model to adapt to the situation where the vertices are on the Neumann boundary, which differs from the situation of particle simulations (see \Appref{app:NIsoGCN} for more details).
+Our formulation of IsoGCN with Neumann boundary conditions, which is termed \textit{NeumannIsoGCN} (NIsoGCN), is expressed as:

-where $\hat{g}_i$ is the value of the Neumann boundary condition at $\vx_i$, and $w_i > 0$ is an untrainable parameter to control the strength of the Neumann constraint.
-As $w_i \to \infty$, the model strictly satisfies the given Neumann condition.
-However, as the directional derivatives can be computed in various directions, i.e., $(\vx_j - \vx_i)$, we keep the value of $w_i$ moderate to respect information in the neighborhood.
+where $\hat{g}_i$ is the value of the Neumann boundary condition at $\vx_i$, $\mW$ is a trainable matrix, and $w_i > 0$ is an untrainable parameter to control the strength of the Neumann constraint.
+As $w_i \to \infty$, the model strictly satisfies the given Neumann condition in the direction $\vn_i$, while the directional derivatives in the direction of $(\vx_j - \vx_i)$ tend to be relatively neglected.
+Thus, we keep the value of $w_i$ moderate to consider derivatives in both $\vn$ and $\vx$ directions.
 In particular, we set $w_i = 10.0$, assuming that around ten vertices may virtually exist "outside" the boundary on a flat surface in a 3D space.

-NeumannIsoGCN is a straightforward generalization of the original IsoGCN by letting $\vn_i = \bm{0}$ when $\vx_i \notin \partial\Omega_\mathrm{Neumann}$.
-This model can also be generalized to vectors or higher rank tensors, similarly to the original IsoGCN's construction.
-Therefore, NeumannIsoGCN can express any spatial differential operator, constituting $\mathcal{D}$ in PDEs.
+NIsoGCN is a straightforward generalization of the original IsoGCN by letting $\vn_i = \bm{0}$ when $\vx_i \notin \partial\Omega_\mathrm{Neumann}$.
+This model can also be generalized to vectors or higher rank tensors, similarly to the original IsoGCN's construction (see \Appref{app:NIsoGCN}).
+Therefore, NIsoGCN can express any spatial differential operator, constituting $\mathcal{D}$ in PDEs.